jiankang1991/udacity_traffic_light_detection/README.md

       score_converter: SIGMOID
     }
 ```
-For converting the trained model on Tensorflow V1.13 to older version, I follow the detailed [introduction](https://github.com/Az4z3l/CarND-Traffic-Light-Detection).
+For converting the trained model on Tensorflow V1.13 to older version (Tensorflow V1.3.0), I follow the detailed [introduction](https://github.com/Az4z3l/CarND-Traffic-Light-Detection).

+The trainig and evalutaion details can be found in the [notebook](https://github.com/karlTUM/udacity_traffic_light_detection/blob/master/colab_work_new/train_ssd_mobilenetV2_traffic_dataset_mixed.ipynb).

 ## results